binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 }
 ```

-As you can see, I reference the cli I need and I'm sure that the version of vue/cli won't interfere with any other of my cli.
+As you can see, I referenced the cli I needed and I was sure that the version of vue/cli wouldn't interfere with any other of my cli.

 ### The new Architecture